msartintarm/webgl/README.md

 - Add line to declare XXX_TEXTURE constant value (must be consistent with demo.html).
 - Add line to init your texture.

-And you're done!
+Done!
 This gets passed to the buffer and set in GLobject.js. `NO_TEXTURE` is the default value loaded if none is set.

 ##How to Use Git
 This isn't directly related to the project, but it's pretty important for the (two)